-UCC is a member of the Northwest Athletic Association of Community Colleges and actively participates in men's and women's basketball and women's volleyball.
-Competition comes from community colleges within the state as well as Washington and Northern California.
-Team membership is based on skills and abilities to play at the intercollegiate level.
+UCC is a member of the Northwest Athletic Conference (NWAC) and the National Junior College Athletic Association (NJCAA) and actively participates in men's and women's basketball, wrestling, cross country, obstacle course racing and women's volleyball.
+Competition comes from across the country.

+Team membership is based on skill and ability to compete at the intercollegiate level.
 Any qualified student is welcome to try out.
 Besides the benefits of physical development, participants learn teamwork, self discipline, and leadership skills.
-A number of members of each team also receive merit awards, per NWAC rules, to help pay for tuition.
+Some members of each team receive merit awards, based on NWAC and NJCAA rules, to help pay for tuition.

-UCC is known for fielding first-rate competitive teams that provide exciting entertainment.
+UCC is known for building champions in the classroom, champions in the community and champions in competition.
 All students are encouraged to attend and support UCC athletic events.
-Team colors are green, beige, and white, and the college mascot is the Riverhawk.
-Those interested in becoming a team member, contact the Athletic Director, 541-440-7729.
+Attendance is free for all current students.
+Team colors are green, black, and white, and the college mascot is the Riverhawk.
+Those interested in becoming a member of a team, contact the Athletic Director, 541-440-7729.